-No compensation expense related to stock option grants has been recorded in the Consolidated Statements of Income for fiscal 2006 and 2005, as all of the options granted had an exercise price equal to the market value of the underlying stock on the date of grant.
+No compensation expense related to stock option grants has been recorded in the Consolidated Statements of Income for fiscal year 2006, as all of the options granted had an exercise price equal to the market value of the underlying stock on the date of grant.
 Results for prior periods have not been restated.

 SFAS No. 123R requires the Company to present pro forma information for the comparative period prior to the adoption as if it had accounted for all its employee stock options under the fair value method of the original SFAS No. 123.
-The following table illustrates the effect on net income and net income per common share if the Company had applied the fair value recognition provisions of SFAS No. 123 to stock-based employee compensation for the years ended January 31, 2006 and 2005.
+The following table illustrates the effect on net income and net income per common share if the Company had applied the fair value recognition provisions of SFAS No. 123 to stock-based employee compensation for the fiscal year ended January 31, 2006.

-Fiscal Year Ended January 31, 2006 2005 Net income-as reported \$130,796 \$ 90,489 Add: Stock-based employee compensation expense included in the determination of net income as reported, net of related tax effect 710 427 Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards, net of related tax effect (60,462) (24,912) Net income-pro forma \$ 71,044 \$ 66,004 Net income per common share-basic-as reported \$ 0.80 \$ 0.56 Net income per common share-basic-pro forma \$ 0.43 \$ 0.41 Net income per common share-diluted-as reported \$ 0.77 \$ 0.54 Net income per common share-diluted-pro forma \$ 0.42 \$ 0.40
+Fiscal Year

+riscai i cai

+Ended

+January 31,

+2006

+(In

+thousands,

+except per

+Sec.
+1 share data)

+Net income-as reported \$130,796

+Add: Stock-based employee compensation expense included in the determination of net income as reported, net of related

+tax effect 710

+Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards, net of

+related tax effect (60,462)

+Net income-pro forma \$ 71,044

+Net income per common share-basic-as reported \$ 0.80

+Net income per common share-basic-pro forma \$ 0.43

+Net income per common share-diluted-as reported \$ 0.77

+Net income per common share-diluted-pro forma \$ 0.42

-Total compensation cost of stock options granted but not yet vested, as of January 31, 2007, was \$1,677, which is expected to be recognized over the weighted average period of 1.57 years.
+Total compensation cost of stock options granted but not yet vested, as of January 31, 2008, was \$1,497, which is expected to be recognized over the weighted average period of 2.00 years.